AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-57086-orders-placed-from-non-default-websites-with-terms-conditions-processed-incorrectly.md

     bin/magento cache:clear
     ```

-1. Go to the frontend and add a product to the cart.
+1. Go to the Storefront and add a product to the cart.
 Proceed to checkout and place an order (you should see a checkbox in the payment method step to accept the terms and conditions).
 1. Go back to Admin after placing the order, and change the default website back to the original main website and save.
 1. Clear the cache: